-The Anglican Alliance is keen to support the local church before an emergency to build their resilience and preparedness, so that they can mitigate the impact of emergencies and respond more effectively when they happen.
+The Anglican Alliance is keen to support the local church to build their resilience and preparedness before an emergency, so that they can mitigate the impact of emergencies and respond more effectively when they happen.
 Resilience and preparedness can also be termed Disaster Risk Reduction (DRR), but for churches and communities it is about a lot more than disaster risk reduction.

 Building resilience strengthens communities and can reduce loss of life and property during an emergency.
 A group of Anglican partners, both churches and agencies, came together in 2013-14 to develop a toolkit for the local church to build their resilience and preparedness.
 Convened by Episcopal Relief & Development, this group created the Pastors and Disasters toolkit, available here.
 The Toolkit has now been translated into French, Spanish and Portuguese, and together with more information, can be accessed here.

-The Pastors and Disasters Toolkit has been used successfully in several parts of the world with real positive impact on communities through the preparedness and resilience of the local church after an emergency.
+The Pastors and Disasters Toolkit has been used successfully in several parts of the world with real positive impact on communities through the preparedness and improved response of the local church after an emergency.
 A good example is Sri Lanka, read more here.

 A Resilience and Church and Community Mobilisation (CCM) workshop in Harare, Zimbabwe, in early 2018, identified the following characteristics for a resilient community: community cohesion, diversified livelihoods, land management, infrastructure, human capital and shared analysis.